 We address our research question by pairing computational research designs with a novel, underutilized source of data: nonprofit tax returns.
 In 2008, the Internal Revenue Service started requiring U.S. nonprofits with gross receipts of over $200,000 to disclose the amount, destination, and purpose of foreign expenditures on their annual tax forms.
 These administrative data are thus well-positioned to address our core research question.
 We implement the following three-part investigation after collecting these data from 2008 through 2020.
 First, we determine our relevant sample of “anti-LGBT+” nonprofits based on network affiliations.
 Second, we then provide a descriptive understanding of how foreign expenditures have changed from 2008 through 2020.
 Third, we test whether changes in foreign expenditures can be directly attributable to state and federal legalizations of same-sex marriage – a policy with significant symbolic resonance that shaped perceptions of anti-LGBT+ efforts being “lost” in the U.S. during this period.

 The results from our study carry important implications for understanding both the direct governance of LGBT+ lives and the financing of the post-liberal shift within the international arena.
 First, we find that the average anti-LGBT+ organization spent $xx internationally compared to $xx for all other nonprofits in xxyear.
 This is a significant sum of money – it overwhelms the $xx directed to pro-LGBT+ causes by both U.S. and international funders in xxyear (xx).
 Second, we provide the first large-N, quantitative analysis to empirically demonstrate that the advancement of marriage equality across U.S. states led U.S. anti-LGBT+ nonprofits to shift financial resources internationally.
 The adoption of marriage equality is associated, on average, with $xx more dollars being spent internationally and foreign expenses taking up xx% more of the overall budget.
 These findings underscore the importance of keeping a global referent to U.S. policy change – while marriage equality was a boon to many in the U.S., this resulted in funds going toward anti-LGBT+ efforts in all corners of the world (Velasco forthcoming).
 Understandably, those in the U.S. may note that the years following marriage equality have not been settled: new threats continuously emerge, especially for trans individuals and even marriage itself (xx).
-However, the sizable financial resources of anti-LGBT+ organizations make them well-positioned to engage domestically and internationally simultaneously.
+However, the sizable financial resources of anti-LGBT+ organizations make them well-positioned to engage in domestic and international advocacy simultaneously.
 Finally, we discuss how the tenets of liberalism that enabled illiberal, anti-LGBT+ organizations to even be in this financial position endogenously contribute to U.S. actors’ financing the current post-liberal shift.

 Explaining The Financial Role of U.S. Organizations within Transnational Networks